isomerpages/mlaw-corp/news/speeches/_posts/2019-04-22-Keynote-Address-by-Mr-Edwin-Tong-Senior-Minister-of-State-for-Law-&-Health-at-the-Litigation-Conference-2019.md

 </li>
 </ol>

+{:start="20"}
+20. The consequence of a greater adoption of technology will likely be to reduce demand for administrative staff in law firms.
+The range of job options and skills that junior lawyers must have will also change.

 <ol start="21">
-<li>   Next, globalisation.
+<li>Next, globalisation.
 With the rise of globalisation:

 <ol start="list-style-type: lower-alpha">
 <li>Legal services can now be outsourced to lower cost jurisdictions for a fraction of the amount it would cost to instruct Singapore lawyers; </li>